juicysteak7/rusthw1/README.md

 The cases I thought of were numbers that were too large, and if m was 0.

-I tried to make a test that passes a negative value into the function, but because Rust is a strongly typed language it the compiler said "oh no you cannot do that".
+I tried to make a test passing a negative value into the function, but Rust is a strongly typed language and the compile doesn't allow that.
 Passing a negative argument via the command line closes the program with an appropriate error message.